 Name: Michael McNeilly Title: Non-Executive Director Qualifications: Mr McNeilly studied Biology at Imperial College London and has a BA in Economics from the American University of Paris.
 Experience and expertise: Michael is the Chief Executive Officer of Strata Investments Holdings PLC (ASX:SRT) and a nominee Director of Cobre appointed by Strata Investments.
 As a nominee non-executive director of MOD Resources Limited (previously ASX:MOD), he was actively involved in the Sandfire Resources NL (ASX:SFR) recommended scheme offer for MOD Resources which saw Strata Investments receive circa 6.3 million shares in SFR.
 Mr McNeilly resigned from the Board of MOD as part of the scheme of arrangement.
 Mr McNeilly has formerly been a non-executive director of Greatland Gold plc (AIM:GGP) and a non-executive director at Arkle Resources plc (AIM:ARK).
-Mr McNeilly serves as a director on numerous of SRT's investment and subsidiary entities.
 Mr McNeilly previously worked as a corporate financier with both Allenby Capital and Arden Partners Limited (AIM:ARDN) as well as a corporate executive at Coinsilium (NEX:COIN) where he worked with early stage blockchain focussed start-ups.
-Other current directorships: Armada Metals Limited (ASX: AMM) and Strata Investments Holdings PLC (ASX: SRT) Former directorships (last 3 years): Nil Interests in shares: Nil Interests in options: 1,500,000 options over ordinary shares
+Other current directorships: Armada Metals Limited (ASX: AMM) and Strata Investments Holdings PLC (ASX: SRT) Former directorships (last 3 years): Nil Interests in shares: 1,442,308 fully paid ordinary shares Interests in options: 2,221,154 options over ordinary shares

-Name: Dr Ross McGowan Title: Non-Executive Director (appointed 22 June 2022) Qualifications: Dr McGowan is a Fellow of the Geological Society of London and a Fellow of the Society of Economic Geologists.
+Name: Dr Ross McGowan Title: Non-Executive Director Qualifications: Dr McGowan is a Fellow of the Geological Society of London and a Fellow of the Society of Economic Geologists.
 Experience and expertise: Dr McGowan founded the Resource Exploration & Development Group and has over 20 years of academic, technical and corporate experience in mining exploration in Africa.
 Ross was a co-recipient of the 2015 PDAC Thayer Lindsley Award for an international Mineral Discovery for Kamoa.
-Other current directorships: Armada Metals Limited (ASX: AMM) Former directorships (last 3 years): Nil Interests in shares: 4,000,000 fully paid ordinary shares Interests in options: Nil
+Other current directorships: Armada Metals Limited (ASX: AMM) Former directorships (last 3 years): Nil Interests in shares: 4,000,000 fully paid ordinay shares Interests in options: 500,000 options over ordinary shares